 Curated by Christopher Kardambikis

 For PAPER CUTS / LIVE, artist Christopher Kardambikis is showcasing the work of artists and collectives from the dense and vibrant independent publishing communities between Philadelphia and Richmond.
-He has curated a selection of zines for our bookshelves, and will conduct monthly live, in-gallery interviews with some of the publishers for podcast distribution.
+He has curated a selection of zines for our bookshelves, and will conduct monthly live, in-gallery interviews with some of the publishers which will be recorded and archived as PAPER CUTS podcasts.
 The installation and series of events will act as a cross section of this varied landscape and rich history.

 Kardambikis founded Paper Cuts as a radio podcast on Clocktower Radio in 2015.
 Each program features writers, performers, and artists who have shared their work in print, on paper, and in small editions.
 Kardambikis is an Assistant Professor at George Mason University and the Director of Navigation Press.